 Windsor Chairs are a very specific type of bow back chair.
 Our Philadelphia Windsor Dining Chair is period perfect and demonstrates the steam bent midrail that continues through the arm.
 Colonial era furnishings frequently use this element.
 Spindles in the bow back and turned legs in the base further the Early American theme.
 Arrow feet that nearly come to a point complete this solid wood replication.

 Sheaf back chairs are very Traditional kitchen and dining chairs.
 The spindles in the back of the chair are steam bent and appear to be wrapped in a piece of wood to resemble bundled wheat.
 Our Wakefield Sheaf Back Dining Chairs also features Early American finials on the top of the stiles, which are not continuous.

 Press Back Chairs are typically Traditional, Early American chairs that feature a pressed image on the top rail.
 Pictured above is a wheat press back.
 This image is actually a pressing from a steel plate and not a carving, hence the name.

 Other categories of our chairs are continuing to grow.
-Period correct Cage and Comb back chairs, for instance are being introduced in Countryside's online gallery this year.
+Period correct cage and comb back chairs, for instance are being introduced in Countryside's online gallery.
 Folding chairs are also a new offering that takes our favorite chairs and makes them easier to store.
 If you have a chair you would like us to make into a folding chair, we can often accomodate.
 We are constantly adding new products to our dining and kitchen chair lines, so check back with us frequently to see what's new at Countryside Amish Furniture.